KernelTestFramework/ktf/README.md

 You need to generate a bootable ISO for this.

+### Adding new tests

+New tests can be added by adding a new function in a file in the `tests` folder.
+Each test signature must be the same as `test_fn` provided in `test.h`.
+Tests can be enabled in `grub.cfg` by adding the option with key `tests` and values the comma-separated list of function names, such as `tests=test1,test2,unit_tests`.

 ## Style

 The style for this project is defined in `.clang-format` file in the main directory of this repository.